For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 All of your favourite Greggs sandwiches are included in the meal deal, as are the salads (if indeed anyone actually gets a salad from Greggs).
 As for the drinks, you have your choice of a bottled cold drink or a regular-sized hot beverage.

 Why?
-Because Greggs' student discount gets you a free sausage roll, vegan roll or sweet treat whenever you buy a cold sandwich meal deal.
+Because Greggs' student discount gets you a free sausage roll, vegan roll, cheese and onion bake or sweet treat whenever you buy a cold sandwich meal deal.

 If you factor that in, it's still quite expensive, but it's much better value for money than it initially sounds.
 Easy to see why it's one of our favourite Greggs hacks, isn't it?